Orel138/Orel138/README.md

 <details>
   <summary>🥠 Fortune cookie</summary>
-Q:	What is the difference between a duck?A:	One leg is both the same.
+Q:	How many Martians does it take to screw in a light bulb?A:	One and a half.
 </details>

 <details>